KS2 newspaper report – Best activities & resources

-But don’t worry, although it will look genuine, the website won’t really be hacked – it’s just a very real looking copy.
+But don’t worry, although it will look genuine, the website won’t really be hacked – it’s just a very real-looking copy.
 The internet police won’t be knocking on your door.

 This BBC Bitesize guide goes over all the basics about newspaper articles in a short, snappy video, plus there’s a quick interactive activity where children label a front page with the correct terms such as ‘headline’, ‘caption’ and ‘title’.

 This simple worksheet is divided into three sections.
-The first presents a number of statements for pupils to decide whether they’re fact or opinion, the second asks them to write their own facts and opinions on various things, and the third features three passages where they need to pick out the facts and opinions.
+The first presents a number of statements for pupils to decide whether they’re fact or opinion.

+The second asks them to write their own facts and opinions on various things.
+The third features three passages where they need to pick out the facts and opinions.

 Plus, there’s an extension activity that asks them to write their own newspaper article and then underline the facts and opinions in different colours.

 This lesson plan was designed for a mixed-ability Year 7 class, so should be easily adaptable for upper-KS2.
 It involves looking closely at a newspaper article and identifying language and presentational features that support meaning in non-fiction text.

-This word document features a number of headlines and opening sentences to newspaper articles and tasks students to match them together.
+This Word document features a number of headlines and opening sentences to newspaper articles and tasks students to match them together.

-It then gives them a number of important questions to answer and tasks to do, from picking out key words to considering what they think each article will be about or what the main photo might be.
+It then gives them a number of important questions to answer and tasks to do, from picking out keywords to considering what they think each article will be about or what the main photo might be.

-This unit of work lets KS2 pupils use drama to explore the stories behind newspaper headlines.
+This free unit of work lets KS2 pupils use drama to explore the stories behind newspaper headlines.
 It focuses on creating story, looking at pivotal moments, exploring character and feelings, reporting, representing and recording news items.